 PYTHON_EXECUTABLEflag to your environment’s executable (e.g.

-If not set automatically, also adapt the
+If you Python libraries are not found correctly, also adapt the

 <conda env>/lib/libpython3.6m.so(according to your Python version).